kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 For developers looking to explore beyond the basics, check out the [Advanced Topics](https://developer.litprotocol.com/category/advanced-topics-1) for more developed uses of Lit Actions.

-## Install and Import the Lit SDK
+## Installing the Lit SDK

-To get started with Lit Actions and the Lit SDK, you'll need to have the following:
+To get started with Lit Actions and the Lit SDK, you'll need to install these packages:

-1. Operating System: Linux, Mac OS, or Windows.
-2. Development Environment: You'll need an Integrated Development Environment (IDE) installed.
-We recommend Visual Studio Code.
-3. Languages: The Lit SDK supports JavaScript.
-Make sure you have the appropriate language environment set up.
-4. Internet Connection: A stable internet connection is required for installation, updates, and interacting with the Lit nodes.

-You should use **at least Node v19.9.0** for
-- **crypto** support.
-- **webcrypto** library support if targeting `web`.

-If you're just getting started with Lit or development in general, we recommend taking a look at our [Starter Guides](https://github.com/LIT-Protocol/developer-guides-code/tree/master/starter-guides).
-These guides provide an environment for getting started with the Lit SDK.

-For Lit Actions specifically, you'll also need these packages:

 <Tabs
 defaultValue="npm"